fbpx

 • You do not have to travel anywhere for your chemo sessions

-We have a team of health care professionals who are specially trained for Chemotherapy and are capable of handling any adverse effects.
+We have a team of healthcare professionals who are specially trained for Chemotherapy and are capable of handling any adverse effects.
 They will be present throughout your chemo session.
-We also have a team of consultant oncologist, who can provide medical consultation, if necessary, during the chemo sessions.
+We also have a team of consultant oncologists, who can provide medical consultation, if necessary, during the chemo sessions.

 Related Articles